syncfusion-content/xamarin-docs/Xamarin/StepProgressBar/Description.md

 {% endhighlight %}

 {% endtabs %}
-N> To know more about defining formats for different span in a text, refer to [FormattedString](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.formattedstring?view=xamarin-forms).
+N> To learn more about defining formats for different span in a text, refer to [FormattedString](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.formattedstring?view=xamarin-forms).

 ![StepProgressBar stepview's formatted text](images/vertical.png)

-# Customize Description
+# Customize description
-With help of `TitleAlignment` and `TitleSpace`, the description alignment and space between the description and marker can be customized respectively.
-The following code example illustrates how to customize TitleSpace and TitleAlignment property.
+Using `TitleAlignment` and `TitleSpace`, the description alignment and space between the description and marker can be customized, respectively.
+The following code example explains how to customize the TitleSpace and TitleAlignment properties.
 {% tabs %}

 {% highlight xaml %}